Getting Started as an Expert Witness

 Any other advice for someone considering starting an expert witness business?

-I think that people should think about if they’re suited to this kind of work, if they enjoy confrontation, if they’re not afraid of confrontation.
-I think the experts need to be intellectually curious.
+I think that people should think about if they’re suited to this kind of work.
 If you’re the kind of person that’s intellectually curious, you like to solve problems, you like to look at complex situations and try to simplify them, you like to come up with solutions, you are articulate, you enjoy working in a fast-paced environment, then I think you might enjoy being an expert witness.

 Steven Babitsky, Esq., is the president of SEAK Inc. and author of several expert witness related books including The A to Z Guide to Expert Witnessing.